 - Check out the extravagant homes on Swinks Mill Rd and Old Dominion Dr.

-- Stop at Great Falls Park for waterfall views and a hike to Mather Gorge on the River Trail.
+- Stop at Great Falls Park to see the waterfall and take a hike to Mather Gorge on the River Trail.

 - Take a stroll by Difficult Run and hike to a less-visited section of Great Falls Park.